antogc/sample-streams-kafka-app/README.md

 A Functional Bean defines the source splitting.
 The function type is:
     ```Function<KStream<String, ActingEvent>, KStream<String, ActingEvent>[]>```

 org.apache.kafka.streams.kstream is an abstraction of a record stream.

 It is required to provide some configurations:
+- avro schema for our record type
 - schema.registry url
+- serder for key (kafka common StringSerde) and value (avro SpecificAvroSerde)
 - binder configuration (kafka.streams)
 - output destinations